softlayer/terraform-provider-softlayer/docs/resources/softlayer_lb_vpx_service.md

     * (Required) The destination port of the server traffic will be directed to.
 * `weight` | *int*
     * (Required) Set the weight of this VPX Load Balancer service.
 Affects the choices the VPX Load Balancer makes between the various services.
 See [the documentation](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_LoadBalancer_Service) for details.
+    * In VPX 10.5, weight value is ignored.
 * `connection_limit` | *int*
     * (Required) Set the connection limit for this service.
+The range is 0 ~ 4294967294.
+See [maxClient](https://docs.citrix.com/en-us/netscaler/11/reference/netscaler-command-reference/basic/service.html) for details.
 * `health_check` | *string*
     * (Required) Set the health check for the VPX Load Balancer Service.
 See [the documentation](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_LoadBalancer_Service) for details.